DSC-UIT-khi/Google-DSC-Platform-Extension/README.md

 # Google DSC Platform Extension - Version 3.0
-This Extension allows DSC Lead to add attendees from a .CSV file through automated process in any hosted session on DSC Platform.
+This Extension allows GDSC Lead to add attendees from a .CSV file through automated process in any hosted session on GDSC Platform.

-## changes
-### 1) Now you can add attendees by giving event link as an input It will add attendees to that particular event.
+### 1) You can add attendees by giving event link as an input It will add attendees to that particular event.

 Find User Guide Below OR Find **Youtube** Tutorial at